plasma-group/pigi/packages/docs/src/spec/src/00-introduction/introduction.rst

 ==========
 Most pages within this specification will continue to evolve as we develop `our implementation`_.
 We've decided to use `semantic versioning`_ so that it's easy to see and understand the difference between versions of this document.

-Our semantic versioning strategy is pretty simple.
+Our semantic versioning strategy is pretty simple, each version follows the format ``major.minor.patch``.
 Changes to this specification that would make an implementation incompatible with implementations of previous versions are split into different `major versions`_.
 Changes that simply add functionality but don't break backwards compatibility bump the `minor version`_.
 Finally, fixes that don't add or remove functionality (layout edits, grammatical fixes, typo fixes) bump the `patch version`_.

 ..
 References